bryanwweber/pysens/README.md

                         mech input file.

     outputfile - The base name of the output file.
-The full output file name will be set by concatentating outputfile + rfactor + sim input file.
+The full output file name will be set by concatenating outputfile + rfactor + sim input file.

     factors - The multiplication factors to be considered.
 Multiple multiplication factors should be separated by commas.